 Throughout the collections process, it’s vital that you know what you’re legally allowed to say and do.
 If you threaten your customer with a County Court Judgement before taking the necessary steps, your customer will be annoyed at best and stop their custom at worst.
 Make sure you know exactly what you can say and what communication you can send.

 If you’re faced with late payments and are unsure about what you can do to get paid, why not try itsettled?
-We provide an effective and proven process that has been developed over the past twelve years by our co-founder Glen Morgan, who has over 20 years of experience in the credit control industry.
+We provide credit management software that has been developed over the past twelve years by our co-founder Glen Morgan, who has nearly three decades of experience in the credit control industry.

 We’re so confident in our product that we offer a payment guarantee - if our process has been followed and payment has not been made, we guarantee that our sister company Credebt will step in to chase the debt for no charge.